-- Betriebswirtschaftslehre (MA): as "Advanced Empirical Economics II" (as part of the bloc "B 1 Forschungsmethoden" or as part of the bloc "V Empirische Wirtschaftsforschung"). - Economics (MA): as "Advanced Empirical Economics II" (which is part of the specialization "Modelltheorie") or as substitute for "International Labor Markets" (which is part of the specialization "Internationale Wirtschaft") or as "Individueller Schwerpunkt".
+• Betriebswirtschaftslehre (MA): as "Advanced Empirical Economics II" (as part of the bloc "B 1 Forschungsmethoden" or as part of the bloc

+"V Empirische Wirtschaftsforschung") or as substitute for "Empirische Probleme der Globalisierung" (which is part of the bloc "V Empirische Wirtschaftsforschung").

-- Internationale Wirtschaft und Governance (MA): as "Advanced Empirical Economics II" (which is part of the specialization "Ökonomische Modellbildung und empirische Analyse") or as substitute for "International Labor Markets" (which is part of the bloc "Internationale Wirtschaft") or as "Individueller Schwerpunkt". - Philosophy and Economics (MA): as electives course. - History and Economics (MA): as specialization.
+- Economics (MA): as "Advanced Empirical Economics II" (which is part of the specialization "Modelltheorie") or as substitute for "International Labor Markets" (which is part of the specialization "Internationale Wirtschaft") or as "Individueller Schwerpunkt". - Internationale Wirtschaft und Governance (MA): as "Advanced Empirical Economics II" (which is part of the specialization "Ökonomische Modellbildung und empirische Analyse") or as substitute for "International Labor Markets" (which is part of the bloc "Internationale Wirtschaft") or as "Individueller Schwerpunkt". - Philosophy and Economics (MA): as electives course. - History and Economics (MA): as specialization.